Let's Get To Houston Today

 One commercial 45 RPM release on Sonobeat Records (1976)

 It's spring 1976 in rural Liberty Hill, Texas, nestled in the Central Texas hill country 35 miles north of Austin.
 It's here, at Sonobeat's Blue Hole Sounds studios, that country singer and songwriter Jeannine Hoke records Sonobeat's 24th 45 RPM single release.
 In fact, Jeannine's is Sonobeat's final 45 RPM single release.
 Jeannine hails from Dripping Springs, Texas, about an hour drive south of Liberty Hill.

 The "A" side of Jeannine's single (incorrectly listed on the label as PS-122 B, which seems to indicate it's the "B" side of the single) is Your Touch Is Like A Whisper, a catchy country-folk tune featuring guitars, dobro, harmonica, and double-tracked lead vocal.
 The backing track is provided by Al & Alec, who Sonobeat owner/producer Bill Josey Sr. records under their own name in the same time frame – May 1976 – that he records Jeannine.
 The true "B" side, Let's Get To Houston Today (also listed on the label as PS-122 B), is an urgent but hopeful country ballad, featuring similar instrumentation as the "A" side, but adding a recorder in harmony with Jeannine's vocal.
 Both songs are Jeannine's compositions.
-Although we're not certain Al & Alec's band also backs Let's Get To Houston Today, the instrumentation is so similar to Your Touch that it's a good bet.
+Although we're not certain Al & Alec also back Let's Get To Houston Today, the instrumentation is so similar to Your Touch that it's a good bet.

 Jeannine Hoke: guitar and vocals